sage-code/maj/alphabet.md

   y   | y    | Կ   | ynka
   z   | z    | z   | zeta

+**Exceptions:**

+* ფ sounds like `d͡ʒ` and is called "ğama ĝe"
+* ɚ sounds like `ə`  and is called  "ɦera ər"

 ## Pronunciation

-Alphabet pronunciation is inspired from [Pinyin](https://en.wikipedia.org/wiki/Pinyin).
+Maj pronunciation is inspired from [Pinyin](https://en.wikipedia.org/wiki/Pinyin).

 **Notes:**

-* Maj has a large range of sounds, easy to produce by humans;
-* Maj sounds are produced with your tongue behind your teeth;
+* Maj sounds are influenced by Central European languages;
-* You will never bite yourself or spit around when you speak Maj;
+* Maj sounds require healthy tongue, lips, teeth and vocal chords;
 * Maj has deterministic phonetic rules, no need to spell words;

 **Tools:**